noelwelsh/worksheets/src/docs/1-symmetry.md

 ![](img/1-one-eighty.png)

 Here we see two angles.
 We don't know what the individual angles are, but we know what they sum up to.
-What is it that the sum up to?
+What is it that they sum up to?

 ![](img/1-two-angles.png)